JulianDomingo/WebSecurity/project6/README.md

 The following advanced user stories are optional:

-* Bonus Objective 1\.
+* Bonus Objective 1.
-  * [ ]  Identify the subtle Username Enumeration weakness.
+  * [X]  Identify the subtle Username Enumeration weakness.
 Include a short description of how the code could be modified to be more secure below:
+    Weakness: there is a time-based username enumeration.
+When a valid user is found, the request takes a considerably larger amount of time to process the same "Login was unsuccessful" message, due to having to compute the password_verify() method with bcrypt.A potential modification to the code to solve this issue is to execute time.sleep() on a flow path that is quicker than another unique flow path.
+As a result, all requests will be approximately the same request time, ultimately masking the time-based username enumeration.
 * Bonus Objective 2\.
   * [ ]  User password validations only run when the password is not blank.
   * [ ]  `update_user` only encrypts and updates the password when the password is not blank.